michellab/bss_fep_advanced_tut_bg/README.md

 # bss_fep_advanced_tut_bg
-Axample workflow of FEP using BSS.
+Example workflow of FEP using BSS.
-Starting from input aligned ligands and protein (prepped):
+Starting from input aligned ligands and protein (prepped + parameterised):

-- determine edges
+- Determine edges using LOMAP
-- set up calculation folders
+- Set up calculation folders
-- run them on a cluster (external)
+- Run them on a cluster (external)
-- gather results and analyse
+- Gather results and analyse using FreeNrgWorkFlows (https://github.com/michellab/freenrgworkflows)